Financial Support

 Students who hold a scholarship or award within a certain value range will receive the following top-ups to the minimum annual stipend based on the combined value of their awards.
 The top-ups are paid as GRF (paid by the student's supervisor).
 For domestic students who are eligible for QGA, the QGA allotment may also change, as indicated in the table below:

-10000-14999 | 4250 | 5000 |
+10000-14999 4250 5000

-Some awards that fall within the ranges above are not eligible for the GRF top-up.
-For example, the GETA (Graduate Entrance Tuition Award, for domestic students) and the DITA (Departmental International Tuition Award, for international students) are not eligible for GRF top-ups.
+Some awards that fall within the ranges above are not eligible for the GRF bonus For example, the GETA (Graduate Entrance Tuition Award, for domestic students) and the DITA (Departmental International Tuition Award, for international students) are not eligible for GRF bonus.
 Both the GETA and the DITA are added on top of the Minimum Annual Stipend.
 The GETA is expected to be used for paying tuition.
 The DITA is intended to offset the higher tuition cost for international MSc students.

 Graduate students pay tuition and fees as set out by the Office of the University Registrar.